lummish/cmsi282/homework2/README.md

 a)	The essential idea here is to split the problem into two subproblems each half the size of the original
 		problem and check if they have a majority element.
 If either subproblem does have a majority element, if they are the same, then that element is returned.
-If they are different, then each answer is checked.
+If they are different and one does not have a majority element, then the majority element of the one with a majority element is returned.
+Otherwise, if both subproblems have a majority element and they are different, then each answer is checked.
 If one appears more than n/2 times in the original input, then it is output as the majority element.
 Otherwise, the input has no majority element.
-b)
+This process is recursed until the majority elements of the original problem's two subarrays can be compared and a final answer can be reached.

+b) In lieu of an explanation, here's some code I had:

     public class MajorityElement {